iit-DLSLab/robotlib/README.md

 Notice that in the doxygen documentation for each function it is also specified if it can be executed in real time or not.

+For other examples, you can have look at the tests provided in the *tests* folder.
 ## Tests
 The tests are based on GoogleTests: the Google's C++ test framework.
 The tests relies on glue codes associated to dummy robots generated with the only purpose of testing.